tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 ### express-jwt

 A module that contains Express middleware to handle and interpret JWTs submitted with server requests.
-Within our website's back end, express-jwt is used to mandata JWTs when requesting particular routes and handles their parsing so that they can be manipulated within Express routes.
+Within our website's back end, express-jwt is used to mandate JWTs when a user requests particular routes and handles token parsing so that they can be manipulated within Express route functions.

 ### jest

 jest is a library that provides functions to describe and execute tests on JavaScript objects, functions and values.
-The jest package was combined with the supertest to write and execute tests to confirm the back end server returned data in a predictable manner.
+The jest package was combined with the supertest package to write and execute tests to confirm the back end server returned data in a predictable manner.

 ### supertest

-A library which provides the functionality to simulate user's HTTP requests to a server.
+A testing library which provides the functionality to simulate user's HTTP requests to a server.

 ### jsonwebtoken